THE CLIMATE CRISIS

 Japan has a wide variety of renewable energy options.
 For example, it has the world’s third largest geothermal reserves, although many of the sites are in mountainous areas with fragile power transmission networks or in national parks with nature conservation regulations.

-The industry ministry is reviewing the system to reduce the cost burden on the public and plans to adopt a competitive bidding system for electricity generated by businesses using large-scale facilities.
+The industry ministry is reviewing the scheme to reduce the cost burden on the public and plans to adopt a competitive bidding system for electricity generated by businesses using large-scale facilities.

 Meanwhile, many of the 10-year residential solar contracts with utilities began to expire in November as the nation winds down the subsidized surplus electricity purchase program — the precursor to feed-in tariffs — that was launched in 2009.